I knew there had to be a way to DIY on a budget!

 I used Valspar metallic gold from Lowes. $5

 1. I stood on a chair and took the wire and put a circle of it around top to bottom to see how big you want your circle.
 Clip the wire 2 inches longer than what you need and safely get off the chair.

-you will have what look like this wire circle.
+You will have what looks like this wire circle.

 This first circle will be your template for all the others.

 I HAVE 8 ARMS ON MY CHANDELIER SO I CUT 4 CIRCLE FOR THE BASE OF THE BALL.
 Then I cut 3 more to make it more orb like.